 Delegates will discuss the recommendations, and the response from the Welsh Government which included an agreement in principle to deliver a single joined-up implementation plan to tie together the Employability Plan, Economic Action Plan and the overarching Prosperity for All strategy, and to set markers for progress.

 We expect discussion on the impact of the Universal Credit (UC) roll-out so far and its future shape of UC.

 It follows the decision of the Secretary of State for Work and Pensions to make changes to the distribution of payments and delay full migration of welfare claimants into the new system until 2020, in order to pilot the switch and further address concerns.

 The seminar also follows a recent high court decision which upheld claimants’ challenge regarding the fluctuations in payments for workers with variable monthly incomes and after the Equality and Human Rights Commission reported that welfare reform is likely to push up to 50,000 more children into poverty and put further pressure on local authorities.

 Further sessions examine progress on locally-focused strategies to tackle the root causes of poverty in light of the end of the Communities First programme - including priorities for improving access to housing for workless families and those on low incomes.

-It also comes after the Public Service Boards publish their Well-being plans, which look at long term and regional early intervention strategies that can be implemented to prevent poverty arising, and the approaches available to local authorities - with a case study from Preston City Council.
+It also comes after the Public Services Boards publish their Well-being plans, which look at long-term and regional early intervention strategies that can be implemented to prevent poverty arising, and the approaches available to local authorities - with a case study from Preston City Council.

-We also expect discussion on the role newer forms of work arrangements including flexible working could play in tackling the root causes of poverty, especially amongst women with young children, following a further inquiry by the Equality, Local Government and Communities Committee into parenting and employment in Wales.
+We also expect discussion on the role that newer forms of work arrangements, including flexible working, could play in tackling the root causes of poverty, especially amongst women with young children.

 Price: £95 PLUS VAT